Julian Edelman injured in Patriots' 30-28 win over Lions

 Patriots: If Edelman has to miss any games during the regular season, New England may lean on players such as Hogan and Danny Amendola to fill his role as a slippery receiver in the slot.
 Edelman led the Patriots with 98 receptions and 1,106 yards receiving last season and was a key player during their championship run.

 Lions: TE Cole Wick, getting a chance to play a lot with Eric Ebron out with a hamstring injury, left the game with a chest injury and LB Tahir Whitehead went out with a knee injury.
 RB Theo Riddick, coming off wrist surgery, made his preseason debut.
-He didn’t gain a yard on one carry.
+He didn’t gain a yard on one carry and one catch.

-“It was good to get him in there and moving around a bit,” Caldwell said.

 —